 The Board considers that the current debt level is sufficiently low to allow all debt to be at floating rates and that this would be reconsidered when the external borrowings exceed 10% of the value of investment property.
-The impact on Group and Company of a 1% increase in the interest rate applicable to external borrowings for the next 12 months is negligible (2022: P0.1 million).
+The impact on Group and Company of a 1% increase in the interest rate applicable to external borrowings for the next 12 months is negligible (2023: negligible).